Particular/docs.particular.net/tutorials/intro-to-nservicebus/3-multiple-endpoints/tutorial.md

 1. In Visual Studio's **Debug** menu, select **Detach All** so that we can close one console window without Visual Studio closing all the other windows as well.
 Alternatively, you can run the solution using **Debug** > **Start Without Debugging** or Ctrl+F5.
 1. Close the Sales endpoint window so that only ClientUI is running.
-1. Press `P` several times to send several messages to the Sales endpoint.
+1. Press <kbd>P</kbd> several times to send several messages to the Sales endpoint.
 Note that it works just fine; messages are sent, and nothing fails because the Sales endpoint happens to be offline.
 1. Restart the Sales endpoint by right-clicking the **Sales** project and selecting **Debug** > **Start new instance**.

 After Sales starts up, it receives and processes all the messages that were waiting for it in the queue.